UNiXMIT/UNiXextend/docs/AcuXDBC-WINDOWS.md

-# Installing AcuXDBC Client and Server
+# Installing AcuXDBC Client and Server - WINDOWS

 The following steps are for Windows.
 To install the product on Windows, use the extend® setup and choose one of the following flags: